 You might have already guessed that there’s actually a fancy name for this excessive itching as well and it is “pruritus.”
 It’s essentially caused by a variety of different bugs that your horse doesn’t like.
-Here’s a quick list of them and some steps you can take but you should call your vet for further instructions.
+These are covered in causes 5 to 7 below.

 Cause 5: Gnats

 Think of dog fleas.
-And some horses may be more sensitive to the bites than others.
+On horses, instead of fleas, you get gnats.
+It’s also important to note that some horses may be more sensitive to the bites than others.

 Cause 6: Mange

 This is extremely unlikely for your horse to have if you live in North America.
-It’s basically an infestation tiny insects called mites that bury deep into your horse’s skin and are thus very hard to detect.
+It’s basically an infestation of tiny insects called mites that burrow deep into your horse’s skin and are thus very hard to detect.

-All you can do is call your vet and also give your horse a big treat because they’re probably in a lot of discomfort.
+All you can do is call your vet for treatment options.
+But I would recommend giving your horse a big treat, because they’re probably in a lot of discomfort!

 Cause 7: Lice

 Yes unfortunately your horse can get lice as well!
-So go back to when you were in grade school and you had to shampoo your head a million times with the gross-smelling chemicals to get rid of them.
+So think back to when you were in grade school and you had to shampoo your head a million times with gross-smelling chemicals to get rid of them.

 Lice especially like to live in horses with thicker, long hair such as draft horses.
 You can spread apart your horse’s hair to look for lice.
 You should see them moving around if you’re attentive.
-The image to the left was obtained from pet-informed-veterinary-advice-online.com.
+The image above was obtained from pet-informed-veterinary-advice-online.com.